 Many families are struggling to recover from crisis situations.
 Whether it be a financial crisis after the loss of a job, an eviction, or domestic violence, these families need help to avoid homelessness, heal from trauma, and to find stability.

-A New Leaf’s Seimer Family Stability Program provides support to families on the brink of homelessness, or those who are currently experiencing homelessness, helping parents to restore stability and ensure the safety of their children.
+A New Leaf’s Siemer Family Stability Program provides support to families on the brink of homelessness, or those who are currently experiencing homelessness, helping parents to restore stability and ensure the safety of their children.
 Case management and direct financial assistance are provided to families with the goal of achieving stability.

 Breaking the Cycle of Homelessness

-The Seimer Family Stability Program therefore uses a "two-generation" support approach in aiding families to end the cycle of homelessness and instability.
+The Siemer Family Stability Program therefore uses a "two-generation" support approach in aiding families to end the cycle of homelessness and instability.
 Services focus on the needs of parents and children, reflecting a comprehensive approach to promoting stability: